xaya/xaya_tutorials/MoverSharp/README.md

 - `storageType`: This chooses between "memory", "sqlite", and "lmdb"
 - `FLAGS_xaya_rpc_url`: This is the URL in the form "http://user:password@IP-address:port"
 - `host_s`: This is the host address
 - `gamehostport_s`: This is the game host port.
-It's fixed at 8900 in libxayagame
+It's 8900 for Mover

 We could accept arguments from the command line, parse them, and then assign those values, but for clarity it&#39;s easier to hard code these values for the purpose of illustration.